Blocking of Telegram in Russia: Background

-In April 2020, the Government of Russia started using the blocked Telegram platform to spread information related to COVID-19 outbreak.
+In April 2020, the Government of Russia started using the blocked Telegram platform to spread information related to the COVID-19 outbreak.

 On 18 June 2020 Roskomnadzor lifted its ban on Telegram after it 'agrees to help with extremism investigations'.
 The court ruling which was the basis of original ban is still in force, and hence the lifting is illegal.

 Courts and legal position of the parties

 Conflict between the FSB and Telegram began earlier than the Yarovaya law came into effect.
 In September 2017, the FSB filed a lawsuit on the non-fulfillment of the Yarovaya law by Telegram.
 In October 2017, a judgment was delivered in favor of the FSB, imposing a fine on Telegram of 800 thousand rubles.
 The reason cited was the lack of encryption keys for 6 persons accused of terrorism.
 According to a statement issued by one of the founders of Telegram, Pavel Durov, even if the request of the FSB was solely intended to help in capturing six terrorists, Telegram could not comply, as the mobile numbers that the FSB was concerned with either never had accounts in Telegram, or their accounts were deleted due to inactivity.
 At the same time, the FSB had demanded the creation of a technology that would enable them to access the correspondence of any users.

 According to Pavel Durov, the FSB's requirements were not feasible:

 Pavel Durov put out a call on October 16, 2017, for lawyers who are willing to represent Telegram in a court to appeal the decision.
 Two days later Durov said that he received 200 proposals from lawyers, and chosen Inter-regional Association of Human Rights Organizations "Agora" to represent Telegram in the court battles.

 Russia's Supreme Court rejected Telegram's lawsuit to FSB on March 20, 2018.
 After the court ruling, the Russian watchdog Roskomnadzor said the messaging service had 15 days to provide the required information to the country's security agencies.
 The FSB defended its position, saying that providing the FSB with the technical ability to decode messages does not annul legal procedures such as obtaining court rules in order to perlustrate specific messages.

 On April 13, 2018, Moscow's Tagansky district court ruled to block access to Telegram in Russia over its failure to provide encryption keys to the FSB.